teemupenttinen/spirit-of-shtmas/README.md

 It will be brutal and christmas spirit breaking experience.

-Not entirely sure what this will evolve into, but expecting to boost the spirit of this 2020 Christmas with it.
+Not entirely sure what this will evolve into, but expecting to boost the spirit of 2021 Christmas with it.

 ## Development